Best Windows laptop of 2021: Get the right PC for you | CNN Underscored

 How we tested

 As with every CNN Underscored review, we rigorously test devices both quantitatively and qualitatively.
 For laptops, we made the decision to benchmark first to get a standard for quantitative performance.
-If you’ve read our standalone laptop, tablet or mobile phone reviews, these tests will be familiar.
+If you’ve read our stand-alone laptop, tablet or mobile phone reviews, these tests will be familiar.

 On Windows laptops, we performed GeekBench 5 and PCMark 10 tests.
 These run the laptops through a series of workflows and application processes, many of which you’d find yourselves (and we found ourselves) completing on a daily basis.
 For Mac laptops, PCMark 10 is not available, so GeekBench 5 was performed.